tiwong/tiwong.github.io/_posts/2017-10-16-warm-regards.md

 As a scientist, I feel it's my duty encourage you to dig through to the original source when possible.
 Almost always, reporting about scientific progress is exaggerated and distorted.
 To start, here's a [primer](https://www.nytimes.com/interactive/2017/climate/what-is-climate-change.html) on climate change by the NYT.

+- 7/2018 [The Teacher-Friendly Guide™ to Climate Change](https://teachclimatescience.wordpress.com/) looks like a great resource for teaching about climate change at the high school level.
+The e-book is free to download!

 - 6/2018 [Carbon dioxide toxicity and climate change.](https://www.researchgate.net/publication/311844520_Carbon_dioxide_toxicity_and_climate_change_a_serious_unapprehended_risk_for_human_health) "The toxicity of CO2 for breathing has been well defined for high concentrations but it remains effectively unknown what level will compromise human health when individuals are perpetually exposed for their lifetime.
 There is evidence from the few studies of long-term low-level exposure that permanent exposure, to CO2 levels predicted by the end of the century, will have significant effects on humans."

 - 5/2018 [The third-degree world: cities that will be drowned by global warming](https://www.theguardian.com/cities/ng-interactive/2017/nov/03/three-degree-world-cities-drowned-global-warming)